ENGINYRING/LXC-root-enabler/README.md

 [![ENGINYRING](https://cdn.enginyring.com/img/logo_dark.png)](https://www.enginyring.com)

-# LXC Template SSH Enabler
+# LXC Template SSH root Login Enabler

 This script automates the process of modifying Proxmox LXC container templates stored in `/var/lib/vz/template/cache`.
 It ensures that each template has SSH installed and configured to allow root login and password authentication.